gawindx/homebridge-risco-platform/README.md

 ## TODO:
-* Allow the ability to monitor panels from multiple sites (only from the same RiscoCloud account) - requires modification of 'app.js' and 'risco.js'
 * Add Cameras (Partially done but may not be usable)
 * Add the ability to define custom detector types - Partially made with the support of "Custom" detectors (water / fire / gas / CO2 / temperature threshold detector) as the risco hardware supports.
 This information does not go back in the interface RiscoCloud, it requires a manual addition.
-* Add a possibility to define a combined element
-example: a detector on a garage door and an output of the panel programmed to remotely open the door that could be combined into a single accessory 'garage door' for both its control and the supervision of its state.